strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 The data management system is under development.
 Not all use cases are covered by the initial release.
 You can provide feedback about desired functionality on the [Strapi feedback website](https://feedback.strapi.io).
 :::

 Occasionally you need to move data out of or into a Strapi instance.
 The data management system allows you to efficiently extract data from an existing instance or archive and import that data into a separate instance.
-Strapi provides CLI-based commands that allow you to export and import data.
+Additionally, the data management system allows you to transfer data between a local Strapi instance and a remote Strapi instance.
+Strapi provides CLI-based commands that allow you to export, import, and transfer data.
 Common use cases include:

 - creating a data backup,
-- restoring data from a backup.
+- restoring data from a backup,
+- transfer data from a local to remote instance.

- The following documentation details examples of how to use the `strapi export` and `strapi import` commands.
+ The following documentation details examples of how to use the `strapi export`, `strapi import`, and `strapi transfer` commands.

 :::strapi Using the Command Line Interface (CLI)
-The `strapi export` and `strapi import` CLI commands with all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-export).
+The `strapi export`, `strapi import`, and `strapi tranfer` CLI commands with all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-export).
 :::

 ## Export data using the CLI tool